idealfed/idealforms-jiraserver/README.md

 Go Edit works with Ideal Forms in that the "managed attachment" control includes an edit option.

-I continue to work on documentation for the plugin.
-Please feel free to contact me with questions.
+We continue to work on documentation for the plugin.
+Please feel free to contact Ideal Federal LLC with questions.